yuxianxu/vite-react-typescript-tailwind-tic-tac-toe/README.md

 ## About

-- Built in React, with Typescript, Tailwind and the blazingly fast Vite build tool.
+- Built in React, with Typescript, Tailwind CSS and the blazingly fast Vite build tool.

 ## Live